konodyuk/obsidian-typing/docs/docs/quick-start.md

 The root schema of your vault, which serves as the primary configuration for the plugin, is stored in the `typing.otl` file located at the vault's root.

-1. If the `typing.otl` file is absent, create it using the `Create Root Schema` command.
+1. If the `typing.otl` file is absent, create it using the `Typing: Create root schema` command.
 2. Open the file to access the OTL code editor where you can begin configuring the plugin.

 ## 2. Type Declaration: `Movie`